seungrokj/ai_sprint_paris/guide_3_kernel_profile/README.md

 ```sh
 ./1_bench.sh prof
 ```
-## You will see these performance metrics
-1. Profile dump
+## Now you can visualize GPU kernels
+profile dump is saved under ./profile/*.pt.trace.json.gz
 ---
+for example,
 ./profile/09c1eb36108d_137.1750940187968632644.pt.trace.json.gz

 In the terminal, scp the dump file to the local machine